 The General Fund is the City's primary operating fund.
 The General Fund is presented as a major fund in the basic financial statements of the CAFR.
 It accounts for all financial resources of the City, except those required to be accounted for in another fund.
 The principal sources of revenues of the General Fund are property taxes, sales taxes, franchise taxes, permit fees, and fines.
 Expenditures are tax supported activities such as general government, finance, public safety, public works and Emergency Management.
-For budgetary purposes, the General Fund of the City is comprised of: the General Operating Fund, Equipment Replacement Fund, Unemployment Insurance Fund, Special Events Fund, the General Operating Fund.
+For budgetary purposes, the General Fund of the City is comprised of: the General Operating Fund, Equipment Replacement Fund, Unemployment Insurance Fund, Special Events Fund, the General Contingency Fund.
+Each of these funds is budgeted independently, with the emphasis on the General Operating Fund.
 The City's financial policy is to always budget the operating fund as balanced.
 Revenues equal expenditures.
 The expenditures of the General Operating Fund budget shall not exceed the total estimated resources (prospective income plus cash on hand).